Astronomy Essentials

 In a lunar eclipse, the sun, Earth and moon line up, with the Earth in the middle.
 Image via NASA.

-Chart showing sun at the center with the orbital positions of the Earth and moon during the year.
+Diagram with sun at the center and the orbital positions of Earth and moon during the year around it.

 Lunar nodes point at the sun

 Twice every month, as the moon circles Earth in its orbit, the moon crosses the ecliptic (Earth’s orbital plane) at points called nodes.
-If the moon is going from south to north, it’s called the moon’s ascending node, and if the moon is moving from north to south, it’s called the moon’s descending node.
+If the moon is going from south to north, it’s called the moon’s ascending node.
+If the moon is moving from north to south, it’s called the moon’s descending node.

 Read more: Node passages of the moon: 2001 to 2100